MileHacker Logo

 Food Walks

-Local guides might offer personalized culinary walks through Assalah village or the marketplace.
+Local guides might offer personalized culinary walks through Assalah village or the bazaar.

 Bedouin Dinners

-Desert Bedouin camps sometimes offer traditional food preparation experiences.
+Desert Bedouin camps at times have traditional food preparation experiences.

 Beachfront Dining